 Where an individual has accepted an offer of employment but has since informed the employer that he or she is no longer able to start on the agreed date, can the employer retract the offer?

-This will depend on whether the date was an agreed term and condition of the employee's employment or simply a proposed start date.
+Whether or not an employer can retract a job offer where the employee cannot start on the agreed date will depend on whether the date was an agreed term and condition of the employee's employment or simply a proposed start date.
 If the job offer letter clearly sets out the start date and the employee signed in acceptance of this, if the employee can no longer comply with this, he or she will usually be in repudiatory breach of the contract of employment, enabling the employer to terminate it.
 This means that the employer can retract the job offer.
 However, before doing so, the employer should advise the prospective employee that a failure to start on the agreed date will result in the offer being withdrawn, thus giving him or her the opportunity to reconsider his or her position.